Ten quick, unique deviled egg recipes for any occasion.

 - Kids don't actually mind that it's not the most inventive design in the world - the excitement of Hallowe'en will take care of that!

-10. Another Seasonal Twist : an Easter deviled eggs arrangement.
+10. Another Seasonal Twist: Easter deviled egg ideas.

 Again, this is not about a separate recipe - any of the recipes on this page, or the simple basic recipe itself, would work with this arrangement.

-Alternatively, why not use some Spring flowers with eggs from your own chickens to garnish your table?
-Deviled eggs can look a little 'washed out' so add strong colours to the platter and to the table.
+Deviled eggs can look a little 'washed out', so add some strong colours to the platter and to the table.
+Here I've used radishes from my veggie plot, with some tulips and my own hens' eggs.

 And finally ...

-Deviled eggs are one of the most versatile dishes available to you.
+Deviled eggs are one of the most versatile dishes available.
 The combination of your own fresh eggs and some adventurous, imaginative recipes can stand the test of any type of dinner, buffet or party.

 If you've enjoyed this series of deviled egg recipes, you may also be interested in these pages.